MicrosoftDocs/Devices-docs/surface/surface-studio-2-plus-overview.md

 ---
 title: Surface Studio 2+ overview
-description: This article provides an overview of the new Surface Laptop 5. ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article provides an overview of the new Surface Surface Studio 2+. ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium